HighSchoolProgrammer/File-Robber/README.md

-# USB File Robber (BETA)
+# File Robber (BETA)
-A Batch Script that copies specified folders and files to USB Drive.
+A Batch Script that copies specified folders and files to a folder or USB Drive.
+This app's purpose is to quickly copy the victim's important files to a USB drive or folder.
 It can also do a number of things such as save any passwords on the system to the USB Drive, or set up a remote connection to the victim's computer.
 **THIS IS STILL IN BETA!!**

 ## Features